Gustlik501/Cybermmo-ui/design.md

   fixed-size area and is centered horizontally within the viewport.
 - Do not scale the UI.
 All components are absolutely positioned to maintain pixel-perfect alignment using sprite-based assets.
 - The outer frame (unused side margins) should display neutral or thematic background visuals—such as textures or ambient illustrations—to fill the remaining screen width.
 - Responsive techniques like flexbox, grid, or scaling transforms should not be used.
 This static layout mirrors early 2000s browser games like Travian or Urban Rivals, ensuring consistent visuals across displays.
+- On small screens, horizontal scrolling is acceptable; the layout must remain at native scale.
 ## Sprites

 All images and icons should be stored in the `sprites/` directory as Base64-encoded text files to avoid storing binary files in the repository.